Apple Cinnamon Protein Pancakes

 - Pancake mix– you’ll need an all-purpose pancake mix for this recipe.
 Any brand will work for this recipe.
 King Arthur flour pancake mix is one of my favorites.

-- Olive oil– you can also use grapeseed oil
+- Butter– you can also use a neutral tasting oil.

 - Water